 The white cliffs of Dover are English icons, just like cream tea and football, before oligarchs bought the teams.
 But how many know about their twin sisters in Sussex?
 Some miles east of Brighton, are the Seven Sisters – white chalk cliffs, with walls to the sea, no less spectacular than their famous siblings.
-In fact, so spectacular that they are in the book 1001 Natural wonders you must see before you die.

 From Brighton, half an hour of commuter train took us to Seaford, a town seemingly purpose-built for country-life loving middle-class people working in Brighton.
 A ten minute walk from the railway station, and we start ascending the cliffs.
 The climate here at the coast is mild, but wind is wind, and only grass and some bushes cover the chalk – thick enough to hang over the cliffs, though, so we made sure to keep safe distance to the edge.
 From above, looking back, Seaford resides as a patch of civilization, surrounded by rolling hills.
 Grasslands with sheep, forests and river valleys in between, grass and bushes on the hills, crouching to the wind – this landscape looks wild and tamed by civilization at the same time.